2023 Rugby World Cup final: New Zealand

-New Zealand (also known as the All Blacks) began their World Cup campaign by losing to host France in the opening match of the tournament.
+New Zealand (also known as the All Blacks) began their World Cup campaign by losing to host nation France in the opening match of the tournament.
 They went on to win all their remaining pool matches by a considerable margin to qualify for the knockout stage.
 They beat Namibia by 71–3, Italy by 96–17, and Uruguay by 73–0.
-In the quarter-finals, New Zealand faced Ireland, who had won Pool B and were then ranked number 1 in the world.
+In the quarter-finals, New Zealand faced Ireland, who had won Pool B and were then ranked number one in the world.
 In a tight match, New Zealand won with a scoreline of 28–24.
 In the semi-final at the Stade de France, New Zealand played Argentina, whom they defeated 44–6 to reach their fifth Rugby World Cup final, a record ahead of Australia and England, who had both reached four finals.
 The All Blacks were also looking for a record fourth Rugby World Cup title, having won in 1987 followed by victories in 2011 and 2015.

 South Africa

 Defending champions South Africa (also known as the Springboks) reached their fourth Rugby World Cup final in a similar manner to New Zealand.
 In Pool B, the Springboks had lost to Ireland 13–8, but secured victories over Scotland, Romania, and Tonga to finish second in the pool and advance to the knockout stage.
 In the quarter-finals, they faced the hosts France, who had topped Pool A ahead of New Zealand.
 In a closely-contested match at the Stade de France, South Africa overcame their French counterparts with a 29–28 victory.
-In the semi-final, South Africa played England in a repeat of the 2007 and 2019 final.
-In that match (also at the Stade de France), a late penalty scored by Handré Pollard gave South Africa victory by a single point (16–15) and allowed them to advance to their fourth Rugby World Cup final.
+In the semi-finals, South Africa played England in a repeat match-up of the 2007 and 2019 finals.
+In the match, played at the Stade de France, a late penalty scored by Handré Pollard gave South Africa victory by a single point (16–15) and allowed them to advance to their fourth Rugby World Cup final.